 Guidelines for Donated Cards

-Any type of handmade children’s card is accepted at anytime as long as it follows the following guidelines.
+Any type of handmade children’s card is accepted at anytime as long as it follows the guidelines listed below.

 All cards must be handmade.
 Computer generated cards are unacceptable (computer card-making programs such as Hallmark, etc.) NO store bought cards (unacceptable).